Electoral Bill: Senate stands down move to override Buhari - Vanguard News

 The bill scaled second reading on Oct.
 10, a day after the Red Chamber resumed from recess.

-Ongoing process on the Bill is the fourth attempt by lawmakers to have it ready for assented of President Muhammadu Buhari.
+Ongoing process on the Bill is the fourth attempt by lawmakers to have it ready for assent of President Muhammadu Buhari.

 Buhari had on Sept.
 3, declined assent to the Bill, which was transmitted to him by the National Assembly on Aug.
 3, for the third time.